hmongkey12/audioplays-privacy-policy/index.md

-Privacy Policy
+# Privacy Policy

-This app (“the App”) is developed and operated by an independent developer.
-You can contact me at khammadaolee@gmail.com.
+This app (“AudioPlays”) is developed and operated by an independent developer.
+You can contact me at [khammadaolee@gmail.com](mailto:khammadaolee@gmail.com).

+---

-Information Collected
+## Information Collected

-The App collects your name and email address for account creation and login purposes only.
+AudioPlays collects your name and email address for account creation and login purposes only.
 No other personal data is collected.

-How Information is Used
+## How Information is Used

 Your email and name are used solely for account authentication and management.
 We do not use this information for advertising or analytics.

-Data Storage and Security
+## Data Storage and Security

 All user data is stored securely using Google Firebase, which uses encryption and access control to protect your information.

-Data Sharing
+## Data Sharing

 We do not sell, trade, or share your personal information with third parties.

-User Data Rights
+## User Data Rights

-Currently, there is no in-app feature to delete your account or access your data, but you can email khammadaolee@gmail.com with any privacy-related questions.
+Currently, there is no in-app feature to delete your account or access your data, but you can email [khammadaolee@gmail.com](mailto:khammadaolee@gmail.com) with any privacy-related questions.

-Children’s Privacy
+## Children’s Privacy

-The App is not intended for children under 13.
+AudioPlays is not intended for children under 13.
 We do not knowingly collect information from children under 13.

-Policy Updates
+## Policy Updates

-This policy was last updated on [date].
+This policy was last updated on **May 24, 2025**.

-Contact
+## Contact

-If you have any questions about this Privacy Policy, contact khammadaolee@gmail.com.
+If you have any questions about this Privacy Policy, contact [khammadaolee@gmail.com](mailto:khammadaolee@gmail.com).